contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/07_manage/01_connectors.md

 # How does a connector work?

-A connector is splitted into two parts: a *Connector Cell* and a *APISpark Agent*.
+A connector is split into two parts: a *Connector Cell* and a *APISpark Agent*.

 The Connector Cell is defined in the APISpark console and holds the configuration of the desired features.